Road Safety

 Work drivers

 Driving is one of the most dangerous activities you will do in a working day.
 Up to a third of road accidents involve someone that is at work at the time.
 Ensuring the safety of people that drive for work is the responsibility of the employer but the driver must also be sure that their vehicle is safe and fit for purpose to remain safe and to stay within the law.
-See Your Vehicle for advice on what to look out for before driving.
+See Driving for Better Business for advice on what to look out for before driving.

 Mature drivers